MintonGroup/swiftest/README.md

 - Supercatastrophic Disruptive Collision
 - Disruptive Hit and Run Collision

-For more details on the collisional regimes used in Fraggle, please see our <span style="color:red">[published work]</span>.
+For more details on the collisional regimes used in Fraggle, please see our <span style="color:red">[manuscript in preparation]</span>.

 **Comparison with Swifter SyMBA**